-20. Explain to students that organizing data is an important science thinking skill.
+21. Explain to students that organizing data is an important science thinking skill.
 There are many ways to organize.
 A particularly helpful method for charting information from a scientific experiment is called the T-chart.
-Explain that in a T-chart (which looks like the letter "T"), is titled with the effect of the manipulated variable on the responding variable (e.g., The Effect of Using Less Lights for a period of time on Electricity Consumption.
+Explain that in a T-chart (which looks like the letter "T"), is titled with the effect of the manipulated variable on the responding variable (e.g., The Effect of Running on Heart Rate).
 The data is written so that the manipulated variable data is recorded in the left-hand column and the responding variable data is written in the right-hand column.